robinyms78/My-Portfolio/README.md

    a.
 Customer walking simulator: A desktop application which provides a graphical user interface to simulate customer movement as a substitute for the vision system for the robot controller.

    b.
-Head motion synchronization system: An API to synchronize the head motion between human and robot in the process of communication using reactive and interactive model.
+Head motion synchronization system: An API to synchronize the head motion in the communicative process between human and robot using reactive and interactive model.

    c.
 Machine learning system: An API to classifiy the data set using supervised and unsupervisd learning and compare the performance of each model.